In this article:

-A high-availability Elasticsearch service is deployed in a cluster consisting of three instances mininum.
-Each instance has one master and one replica, and the latter interacts with a master on another node (cross-replication).
+High-availability ELK service is deployed in a cluster of at least three instances.
+Each node has one Elasticsearch master and one replica, and the latter interacts with a master from another node (cross-replication).

-If the cluster has two nodes or more, then by default new indexes are created with one primary shard and one replica.
-Sharding and replication allow you to preserve data, in case one of the nodes crashes, and distribute the load if it increases.
+If a cluster has at least two fully-functional nodes, then by default new Elasticsearch indexes are created with one primary shard and one replica.
+Sharding and replication allow you to preserve data if one of the nodes fails and distribute the load if it increases.

-You can protect your login to the Kibana GUI or the Elasticsearch API with a password which you can specify when you create a service.
-Once the service has been started with the specified password, it is not recommended to change this password; otherwise, it would become impossible to manage the running service in the cloud.
+You can protect your login to the Kibana GUI or Elasticsearch API with a password which you can set when creating a service.
+Once the service has been started, it is not recommended to change the set password, otherwise it would become impossible to manage the installed service in the cloud.